When an embryo has chromosomal abnormalities, a healthy pregnancy cannot develop

 Causes of chromosomal abnormalities

-While chromosomal abnormalities are common, our Nashville fertility specialists have found that certain factors increase the risk of having embryos with chromosomal abnormalities.
+While chromosomal abnormalities are common, our Nashville fertility specialists have found that certain factors increase the risk of having embryos with abnormalities.

 - Advanced maternal age.
 The quality of a woman’s eggs diminishes over time.
-When a woman reaches the age of 35 she will have more chromosomally abnormal eggs, which can result in embryos with chromosomal abnormalities.
+When a woman reaches the age of 35 she will have more chromosomally abnormal eggs, which can result in embryos with abnormalities.

 - History of failed IVF cycles or miscarriages.
-Because chromosomally abnormal embryos are the cause of many miscarriages and failed IVF cycles, a patient with this history likely has embryos with chromosomal abnormalities.
+Because chromosomally abnormal embryos are the cause of many miscarriages and failed IVF cycles, a patient with this history likely has embryos with abnormalities.

 Chromosomally abnormal embryos cannot create a typical pregnancy, but there is a way to detect these embryos before transfer.